What’s for dinner?

 This can be a little finicky to do as you must input your name the exact way the bank staff did when they opened your account.

-Will the drivers or merchants ever contact me?
+Will the driver or merchant contact me?

 Yes, they actually do contact you pretty often.